 Oskar LaskeCzernowitz 1874 - 1951 Wien

 Oskar Laske was born in Czernowitz (Cernivci/Ukraine) in 1874.
 He worked as a painter, graphic artist, set designer, illustrator and architect.
 Oskar Laske studied architecture at the Vienna Technical College from 1892 to 1898 and at the Viennese Academy of Fine Arts under Otto Wagner from 1899 to 1904.
 He also received private tuition in painting from Anton Hlavacek, a Viennese landscape painter.
 This versatile artist embarked on extensive study trips throughout Europe, the Middle East and North Africa.
 He rapidly developed his own unique style of painting, which combines a formidable narrative talent with a penchant for comic and scurrilous elements.
-Oskar Laske was a member of the Hagenbund, the Vienna Secession and the Vienna Künstlerhaus.
-His unusual œuvre has gained an important place in 20th century Austrian art.
+Oskar Laske was a member of the "Hagenbund", the Vienna Secession and the Vienna Künstlerhaus.
+His unusual œuvre gained an important place among Austrian art of the 20th century .

 "Znaim" 1927 Golden Horn 1911 Odysseus and Siren Plaza of Heroes 1946

-The Fountain of St. Christoph in Ulm 1922 Schönbrunn with View of the Gloriette around 1930 Graben around 1930 Prague
+The Fountain of St. Christoph in Ulm 1922 Graben around 1930 Prague